 The Funimation app for Amazon Fire TV works great.
-It has 4.3 out of 5 stars from over 3,000 Amazon Fire TV users.
-Only a few users call it “glitchy” or “bad” and they are definitely in the minority opinion.
+Only a few users call it "glitchy" or "bad" and they are definitely in the minority opinion.

 Funimation on Apple TV

-The Funimation app for Apple TV is one of the worst-received of the company’s streaming apps.
-It has a rather low 3.1 out of 5 stars across over 40,000 user reviews.
+The Funimation app for Apple TV is one of the worst-received of the company's streaming apps.
 Users generally consider this app to be fairly buggy on iOS devices, including the Apple TV.